-INDIANAPOLIS – The IU Kelley School of Business on the IUPUI campus welcomes three new faculty members this fall.
+INDIANAPOLIS – The IU Kelley School of Business on the IUPUI campus welcomes two new faculty members this fall.

 "Our new faculty bring with them a variety of expertise and passions that will enhance the school’s scholarship and teaching," said Ken Carow, executive associate dean for faculty and research and professor of finance at the Kelley School.
 “They build on the passion of Kelley faculty to engage students in participatory learning, leading from moment to momentum.
 Their excellence ensures Kelley will continue to be recognized as a top business school providing quality graduate and undergraduate student experiences.”